gourmetjs/gourmet-ssr/docs/tutorial-6.md

 - `port-redirect.service`: redirect all traffic from port 80 to 3080
 - `news-ssr.service`: run the production app at `/var/app/news-ssr/lib/server.js`.

-Before proceed, edit the `news-ssr.service` file to chage the value of `NEWS_API_KEY`.
+Before proceeding, edit the `news-ssr.service` file to chage the value of `NEWS_API_KEY`.

 ```text
 sudo vi /lib/systemd/system/news-ssr.service
 ```

-Find a line looks like the following, and change the example hex string with your own News API key.
+Find a line that looks like the following, and change the example hex string with your own News API key.
 Save the file, and exit the editor.

 ```text
 # /lib/systemd/system/news-ssr.service